Carya ovalis: Description

 The red hickory is generally encountered as a medium-sized tree, capable of growing to 30 m in height.
 The single trunk is straight and often continues for the entire height of the tree, although sometimes splits into several large limbs once the canopy has been breached.
 The branches are strong, stout and long, ascending in the upper crown and drooping in the lower crown; the branches around mid-height are more or less horizontal.
 This creates a broad, thick, column-shaped form that casts dense shade.
 Individuals have been known to live from 100–250 years of age.
+The largest known red hickory, located in Clay County, Kentucky, is 175 feet tall and 56 inches in diameter at breast height.

-The leaves are pinnately compound, typically producing 5-9 leaflets (7 being the most common).
+The leaves are pinnately compound, typically producing five to nine leaflets (seven being the most common).
 The terminal leaflet is often the largest, with the auxiliary leaflets decreasing in size from the tip to the base of the rachis.
 Leaflets are broadest above or at their median length, with finely serrated margins.
 They are dark green and smooth or glaucous above and paler and finely pubescent underneath.
 The rachis of the leaves are usually bright red or purple in color, a distinctive feature of red hickory that helps to separate it from pignut hickory.

 The bark of mature trees is grey, composed of tight, flat-topped intersecting ridges that can appear quite blocky but are generally strap-like.
-Occasionally, the ridges may separate from the trunk in peeling strips, loose at both ends, a trait characteristic of Shagbark and Shellbark Hickories.
+Occasionally, the ridges may separate from the trunk in peeling strips, loose at both ends, a trait characteristic of shagbark and shellbark hickories.
 Young, vigorously growing trees are more prone to producing peeling bark than mature individuals.